interaminense/react-portfolio-behance/README.md

 1. Fork this repository;
 2. Clone the forked repository to your local machine: `git clone https://github.com/YOUR_USERNAME/react-portfolio-behance.git`;
 3. Install the project dependencies by typing `npm install`;
+4. Run `npm run start` to start the project;

-4. If you change the name of your repository, change the `const URL_DEFAULT` inside the` App.js` file to the name of your repository;
+If you're using another name on your repository:
+1. Change the `const URL_DEFAULT` inside the` App.js` file to  your repository's name;
-5. Change the component parameters:
+2. Change the component parameters:
 ```html
 <Portfolio user={YOUR_USERNAME} apiKey={YOUR_APIKEY} showFeatured />
 ```